simonallfrey/programmingPhoenixLiveviewSlime/README.md

 A more extensive reference (for slim, slime's ruby mother) https://rubydoc.info/gems/slim

-Uses the good work of Jonathan Yankovich (https://github.com/tensiondriven/phoenix_slime.git) Who added the heex support to slime for liveview.
+Uses the good work of Jonathan Yankovich (https://github.com/tensiondriven/phoenix_slime.git) , who added the heex support to slime for liveview.

 Unfortunately the pull request seems to have stalled: https://github.com/slime-lang/slime/pull/168